ool3/python_reverse_dict/README.md

 [Comparaisons between different methods](#comparaisons-between-different-methods) for the average run times of the different methods based on the number of items.

+You can also check my blog post [Python tips: reverse a dictionary]() where I discuss the implementation of the different methods and the results of the comparaisons of the methods based on their average run times.

 <div align="right"> <a href="#python_reverse_dict"> ^top </a> </div>

 ## Directories and files description